doged-io/doged/doc/build-unix.md

 Security
 --------
-To help make your Dogecash installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your dogd installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled by passing `-DENABLE_HARDENING=OFF`.